If I could go time travelling I’d want to visit the advertising executives from the 1960s and show them the John Lewis Christmas ads.

 Telling your story shouldn’t be a chronological biography of the business.
 It should be about focussing attention on what sets you apart.

 For others, the product takes centre stage.
-You can mesmerise customers with how it is made or generate a sense of interest and investment with an artfully told origin story.
+Watching how it is made can generate a sense of fuller interest and investment, all of which can be further enhanced with an artfully told origin story.

 As the choices and options that come with every purchase, or every decision about what to do this weekend, multiply and become overwhelming, it’s increasingly hard to stand out.
-And when customers are disoriented by reviews, and all too aware of the numerous alternatives, it becomes even more important to find ways to enhance the experience and exceed expectations.
+And when customers are disoriented by reviews, and all too aware of the numerous alternatives, it becomes even more important to find ways to enhance their expectations and curate unique experiences.

 To find out how Second Draft could tell your story, GET IN TOUCH: email@example.com